October 18-November 17, 2023

 Wednesday

 This day’s moving fast.
 By the time we see Morris again, it is already time for recess.
 He’s back in his beloved tangerine dress shimmying alongside the trees in the breeze.
 The two girls, Lila and Becky, stop by and point out that he has pink nail polish on.
 They laugh at him and call him Pinky Fingers and Morris Mickle-pink.
-Morris runs away, but nowhere feels safe and the girls’ laughter echoes strangely around him.
-Everything feels unstable and the lights flicker and pop to a blackout.
+We then see Morris making his way to the snack table.
+The two boys, Eli and Henry, tell him that he can’t sit with them because he might be contagious.
+They don’t want him turning them into girls.

 Thursday

 Morris is in bed, and his mom comes in to wake him up to get ready to go to school.
 Morris tells her that he can’t go to school because he has a tummy ache.
 She says that he doesn’t have to go to school and steps out to get him some books to read.
-While she’s gone, he tells us that it was a white lie, but he can’t go back.
-We hear the rumbling again as he thinks about school.
-When she returns, she gives him some animal books and leaves again to make him some tea.
+We hear his tummy rumbling as he thinks about school.
+When she returns, she gives him a book about elephants and leaves again to make him some tea.

 The Dream

 The stage transforms into Morris’s dream, a landscape that is outer space and the jungle all at once.
 His toy animals have all come to life and he is leading them on an adventure.
-They give him a space helmet and he puts on the tangerine dress and the click clack shoes.
-The dream is perfect as can be.
+They buzz excitedly around him, the captain, as they talk of the fun experiences they’ll have together in their new world.

 Morris wakes up and immediately begins painting.
 We see that he is painting his dream.
-He shows it to his mom, and she asks who is the person in the painting wearing a tangerine dress and riding an elephant.
+At school he shows it to Ms. Melo, and she asks who the person in the painting is wearing a tangerine dress and riding an elephant.
 He proudly tells her that it’s him.

-Morris is back at school and proudly dons the tangerine dress.
-Henry tells him that he can’t come on their spaceship, and Morris says that’s ok because he is going to build a Space Jungle Explorer Mega Ship of his own.
-The animals from his dream enter the stage and help him to build the ship.
 Morris places his painting on the front of the ship.
 Curious, Eli and Lila come over and ask him about the painting, and Morris invites them to join him.
 They do and have an adventure!
 Later at the snack table, Eli and Lila apologize to Morris for calling him names and being mean to him.
 Becky comes over and says boys can’t wear dresses.
-Morris proudly says that this boy does.
+Morris says that this boy does.
 He, Eli, and Lila raise their juice boxes in a cheerful toast.

 Extend the Experience